What are the parts of speech in Spanish?

 6. Prepositions (Preposiciones)

 Prepositions show relationships of time, place, direction, or purpose.
-They usually appear in short chunks: a, en, para, con, por, sobre.
+They usually appear in short chunks — a, en, para, con, por, sobre — and connect a noun or pronoun to the rest of the sentence.

 In Spanish, a preposition is la preposición.